8 Herbs that Improve Sleep Quality

 Healing Bath: Add 10-15 drops to a bathtub of warm water along with a cup of Epsom salt and soak to relieve tension.
 In this article we go over a number of different healing baths.

 Diffuser: Diffuse lavender oil in your bedroom and other areas of the house where you spend a lot of time.
 You can also sprinkle a few drops of lavender oil over your pillow before bed.
-Here is a great diffuser and a brand that makes a good peppermint and lavender essential oil here.
+Here is a great diffuser and a brand that makes good peppermint and lavender essential oil here.

 Topically: Mix a few drops of lavender oil with a carrier oil like coconut, almond, or even magnesium oil and apply to the back of the neck, bottoms of the feet, and abdomen before bed.